thinking-with-computers/ludus-spec/interactivity.md

 ### After a conversation with Matt
 On 2022-05-25.

-We can, and should indeed, use a REPL!
+We can, and should indeed, make and use a REPL!

 The idea is to have context switching built into the REPL, something akin to namespaces.
 But the idea is that you can manage REPL sessions with in-Ludus functions that cause panics in scripts.